 People who watch too much TV are more likely to be overweight.
 TV-watching actually lowers metabolism, makes us less active, and encourages us to eat junk food via commercials.
 Kids with a TV in their bedroom are 18 percent more likely to be (or become) obese and have lower grades.
 The happiest people watch only 30-60 minutes of TV per day.

 Keep it simple and easy.
 You can try new recipes or eat the same ones you used last week.
-As you keep adding more healthy foods and meals to your daily routine, you’ll crowd out the calorie-rich and
+As you keep adding more healthy foods and meals to your daily routine, you’ll crowd out the calorie-rich and nutrient poor foods that are the basis of the Western diet.
+Focus on the four Always foods: whole grains, beans, nuts, and fruits / veggies.

 This can be a new group at your temple, church, or other faith-based community, a new club at your school, or a local group like Meetup.
 Our friends and social groups shape our lives (and our waistlines).